The FEC for Crypto in France: Mapping On-Chain Activity to the PCG (2026)

 The FEC for Crypto in France

-A French company does not get a crypto exemption from the Fichier des Écritures Comptables.
+A French company gets no crypto exemption from the Fichier des Écritures Comptables.
 In a tax audit it must hand over a standardised file of its accounting entries, on demand, in a fixed format.
-This guide is the legal basis, why on-chain data is not a FEC, and how crypto activity actually maps into it.
+This article is narrowly about that file: its legal basis, why on-chain data is not a FEC, and how crypto activity actually maps into it.
+It is the document at the centre of the company tax audit, rests on the French GAAP / ANC rules, and is enforced in practice by the reliable audit trail.

-• FEC legal basis: LPF article L47 A (the administration can require it in a vérification de comptabilité).
+• The legal basis is LPF article L47 A: the administration can require the FEC in a vérification de comptabilité.

-• FEC format: LPF article A47 A-1, the standard set by the arrêté of 29 July 201318 mandatory fields, fixed order.
+• The format is fixed by LPF article A47 A-1, the standard introduced by the arrêté of 29 July 2013 — 18 mandatory fields in a fixed order.

-• One file per fiscal year, all journals, entries in chronological order of validation.
+• It is one file per fiscal year, covering all journals, in chronological order of validation.

-• On-chain data ≠ FEC: an explorer/wallet export is the source, not double-entry PCG entries with the A47 A-1 fields.
+• On-chain data is not a FEC: an explorer or wallet export is the source, not double-entry PCG entries carrying the A47 A-1 fields.

 • The objective is reconcilability to on-chain reality, not just format validity.